CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

     ![DT-console-serverproperties](../images/doubletake/DT-console-serverproperties.png)

 ### Setting up Double-Take Availability
--   Click on ‘Get Started’ and pick ‘Double-Take Availability’
+1. Click on ‘Get Started’ and pick ‘Double-Take Availability’

     ![DT-console-availability](../images/doubletake/DT-console-availability.png)

--   Use the “Protect files and folders, an application or an entire Windows or Linux server’
+2. Use the “Protect files and folders, an application or an entire Windows or Linux server’

     ![DT-console-availability-2](../images/doubletake/DT-console-availability-2.png)

--   Pick the source server
+3. Pick the Source Server

     ![DT-console-availability-sourceserver](../images/doubletake/DT-console-availability-sourceserver.png)

--   Depending on the data protection requirement, the options can be configured at this screen
+4. Depending on the data protection requirement, the options can be configured at this screen

     ![DT-console-availability-choosedata](../images/doubletake/DT-console-availability-choosedata.png)